 Kings Mountain is a somewhat small city located in the state of North Carolina.
 With a population of 10,760 people and five constituent neighborhoods, Kings Mountain is the 86th largest community in North Carolina.

-Unlike some cities, Kings Mountain isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kings Mountain are a mix of both white- and blue-collar jobs.
-Overall, Kings Mountain is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kings Mountain who work in office and administrative support (17.44%), sales jobs (12.81%), and healthcare (7.07%).
+Kings Mountain is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Kings Mountain is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Kings Mountain who work in office and administrative support (17.17%), sales jobs (10.33%), and management occupations (8.96%).

 Being a small city, Kings Mountain does not have a public transit system used by locals to get to and from work.

-The rate of college-level education in Kings Mountain is quite a bit lower than the national average among all cities of 21.84%: just 12.65% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Kings Mountain with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.66% of people over 25 have a bachelor's degree or advanced degree.

 The most common language spoken in Kings Mountain is English.
 Other important languages spoken here include Spanish and African languages.